Lorp/samsa/docs/SamsaGlyph-reference.md

 ### `.numContours`

-Total number of Contours for simple glyphs.
+For simple glyphs this is the number of contours.
 It is `-1` for composite glyphs.

 Type: `Number`